Xalab/recognizer/README.md

 # Recognizer

-> My Recognizer app built for recognize speech offline.
+> The Recognizer app is designed for offline speech recognition on Windows.

 ## Installation